 Paradox

-Paradox automates early-stage candidate interactions through conversational AI.
-Automation focuses on screening, scheduling, and responsiveness.
+Paradox automates early-stage candidate chats through chat AI.
+Automation focuses on screening, scheduling, and fast replies.

-It is commonly used in high-volume and frontline hiring environments where speed and availability matter.
+It is commonly used in high-volume and frontline hiring settings where speed and access matter.

 Key Capabilities